janusnic/vagrant_debian_wheezy_rvm/README.md

 replace your old version of VirtualBox with the latest one.
 File syncing works in VirtualBox 4.3.18 but not in VirtualBox 4.1.18.

-## Changelog
-Go to https://github.com/jhsu802701/packer-debian-wheezy-rvm/blob/master/changelog.txt for the list of changes in each version of the debian-wheezy-rvm Vagrant box.

 ## Getting started

 ### Step 1 - Install stuff